-Since 85% of soil comes in the door clinging to the feet of visitors and occupants, one of the best values in facility maintenance is an effective preventative maintenance program.
-Cleaning soil accumulations contained in one place reduces cleaning costs and enhances the appearance of your facility.
+One of the best values in facility maintenance is an effective preventive maintenance program, especially since 85% of soil comes in the door clinging to the feet of visitors and occupants.
+Cleaning up soil accumulations contained in one place reduces cleaning costs and enhances the appearance of your facility.
 The International Sanitary Supply Association (ISSA) estimates that it costs \$600 to capture and remove one pound of soil after it is tracked into a facility.
 Careful mat selection and placement are essential for quality results.
-An entrance mat can easily accumulate over one pound of soil per day.
+An entrance mat can easily accumulate over 1 pound of soil in a day in some facilities.